 Recap: Your Content Audit Checklist

-You just absorbed an immense amount of information about how to conduct a content audit, so you may need to reference this guide during your first couple go arounds.
-But once you’ve got the hang of it, stick to this content audit checklist as your quick step-by-step reminder:
+You just absorbed a ton of information about how to conduct a content audit, so you may need to reference this guide during your first couple go arounds.
+But once you’ve got the hang of it, you can use the following step-by-step content audit checklist as your guide.
+To save it, download the PDF version here.

 - Define your goals.